infratographer/permissions-api/README.md

 ### Generating access tokens

 permissions-api requests are authenticated using JWT access tokens.
 If you are using the provided [dev container](#development), permissions-api is already configured to accept JWTs from the included [mock-oauth2-server][mock-oauth2-server] service.
 A UI to manually create access tokens is available at http://localhost:8081/default/debugger.
-Tokens must be configured with a "scope" value in the UI set to `openid permissions-api` (which maps to an audience in the JWT of `permissions-api`) and a subject value of `urn:infratographer:subject:$SOME_UUID`.
+Tokens must be configured with a "scope" value in the UI set to `openid permissions-api` (which maps to an audience in the JWT of `permissions-api`) and a Prefixed ID (ex: `idntusr-0xqwVtYKHjjuLfjSItHLU`).

 [mock-oauth2-server]: https://github.com/navikt/mock-oauth2-server